 Third-Party Payments.
 The sales charges, sales commissions, insurance commissions and similar payments (including trail commissions, 12b-1 fees, etc.) that we receive for selling investment products such as mutual funds, 529 Plans, UITs, alternative investment funds, annuities and other insurance products vary from product type to product type.
 They also vary in many cases from product to product even within a single category (for example, one mutual fund might pay us a 4.0% sales charge while another might pay us a 5.0% sales charge).
 And again, if your financial professional sells a product to you, he or she will receive a portion of the revenues paid to our Firm.
-Therefore, both our Firm and our financial professionals have a financial incentive to offer and recommend investment and insurance products that pay us higher commissions and other fees than those that pay us lower commissions and other fees.
+Therefore, both our Firm and our financial professionals have a financial incentive to offer and recommend investment and insurance products that pay us higher commissions and other fees.